Royal Bahamas Defence Force: History

-The only combat action the RBDF has ever been involved in has been against Cuba.
+The only fighting action the RBDF has ever been involved in has been against Cuba.
 On 10 May 1980, HMBS Flamingo attempted to arrest two Cuban fishing vessels, the Ferrocem 165 and the Ferrocem 54, for poaching in Bahamian waters.
 In retaliation, two Cuban MiG-21s invaded Bahamas airspace and fired on the patrol boat.
 The Cubans sank the ship with their 23 mm cannons, and fired upon Marines in distress in the water.
 Fenrick Sturrup, Austin Smith, David Tucker and Edward Williams, all Bahamian Defence Force Marines, were killed in the attack.
 Fifteen crewmen and the Commander made it safely to Duncan Town, on Ragged Island, after being picked up by the fishing vessels they had boarded.
 The poachers were convicted in July 1980, and Cuba eventually admitted responsibility, paying the Bahamas $10 million in compensation for the incident.

 The Force

 The RBDF is a strictly naval force, differing from the rest of its Caribbean and Commonwealth of Nations counterparts in there being no regular land-based military formations.
 With about 1,600 members however, it is the largest of the Commonwealth Caribbean navies.

 Serving members of the RBDF are assigned to one of seven major sub-sections: Headquarters, Administration, Engineering, Supply, Military Police, Operations and The Commando Squadron.
 The Operations Department contains the mobile arms of the RBDF and comprises the main operational units: